Foundations of Structural Causal Models with Cycles and Latent Variables: Structural causal models

-Remember that for each solution $\B{X}$ of an SCM $\C{M}$ we called the distribution $\Prb^{\B{X}}$ an observational distribution of $\C{M}$ associated to $\B{X}$.
-In the literature, the observational distribution is usually considered to be unique, as is for example the case for acyclic SCMs.
-However, as we will see in Section~\ref{sec:Solvability}, an cyclic SCM may have different observational distributions.
-Whenever the intervened SCM $\C{M}_{\intervene(I, \B{\xi}_I)}$ has a solution $\B{X}$ we call the distribution $\Prb^{\B{X}}$ the \emph{interventional distribution of $\C{M}$ associated to $\B{X}$ under the perfect intervention $\intervene(I,\B{\xi}_I)$}.\footnote{In the literature, one often finds the notation $p(\B{x})$ and $p(\B{x}\given \intervene(\B{X}_I=\B{x}_I))$ for the densities of the observational and interventional distribution, respectively, in case these are uniquely defined by the SCM.}
+Recall that for each solution $\B{X}$ of an SCM $\C{M}$ we call the distribution $\Prb^{\B{X}}$ the observational distribution of $\C{M}$ associated to $\B{X}$.
+For cyclic SCMs, the observational distribution is in general not unique.\footnote{In order to assure the existence of a unique observational distribution it is common to consider only SCMs for which the structural equations have a unique solution (see, e.g., Definition~7.1.1 in~\cite{Pea09}).
+Although these SCMs induce a unique observational distribution, they generally do not induce a unique distribution after a perfect intervention.} For example, the SCM $\C{M}$ of Example~\ref{ex:AugmentedGraphs} has two different observational distributions if $\alpha > 0$.
+Similarly, an intervened SCM may induce a distribution that is not unique.
+Whenever the intervened SCM $\C{M}_{\intervene(I, \B{\xi}_I)}$ has a solution $\B{X}$ we therefore call the distribution $\Prb^{\B{X}}$ the \emph{\hypertarget{def:InterventionalDistribution}{interventional distribution} of $\C{M}$ under the perfect intervention $\intervene(I,\B{\xi}_I)$ associated to $\B{X}$}.\footnote{In the literature, one often finds the notation $p(\B{x})$ and $p(\B{x}\given \intervene(\B{X}_I=\B{x}_I))$ for the densities of the observational and interventional distribution, respectively, in case these are uniquely defined by the SCM \citep[e.g.,][]{Pea09}.}